microsoft/botbuilder-tools/packages/Ludown/docs/parse-to-suggest.md

 ### Using --config
 You can provide a `.json` configuration file for most options the command presents.

-If no explicit file name is specified, the command defaults to `lusuggest.json` in the current working directory.

 **Note:** Any configuration explicitly specified as command line argument **overwrites** any configuration set via the config json file.